CarnaViire/blogpost-7.0/blogpost.md

 ## Future

-As `System.Net.Quic` is newly made public and we have only limited usages, we'll appreciate any bug reports or feedback on the API shape.
+As `System.Net.Quic` is newly made public and we have only limited usages, we'll appreciate any bug reports or insights on the API shape.
 Thanks to APIs being in preview mode, we still have a chance to tweak them for .NET 8 based on the feedback we get.
 Issues can be filed in [dotnet/runtime](https://github.com/dotnet/runtime) repository.